unitaryfund/mitiq/CONTRIBUTING.md

 1. opening an [issue](https://github.com/unitaryfund/mitiq/issues/new) to report a bug or propose a new feature, or ask a question, and
 2. opening a [pull request](https://github.com/unitaryfund/mitiq/pulls) to fix a bug, or implement a desired feature.
-3. opening a [discussion post](https://github.com/unitaryfund/mitiq/discussions) to ask a question (no stupid questions!), provide feedback, or show something off!
+3. opening a [discussion post](https://github.com/unitaryfund/mitiq/discussions) to ask a question (all questions welcome!), provide feedback, or show something off!

 The rest of this document describes the technical details of getting set up to develop, and make your first contribution to Mitiq.